RPSIOErick/Angular-Practice/README.md

 <p> I strongly recommend running it in Visual Code Studio.
 You'll need to install Node.JS to run the application in general.

+First, you'll need to install the node modules on both folders, so, you can enter the API folder on the terminal and run:

+    npm install

+or

+    npm i

+The same goes to the CRUD-System folder.

 To run the API part, open up the "API" file and run the following command on the terminal:

     node api.js